vidvudsc/RocketSim/README.md

 Browser rocket intercept sandbox built with plain Three.js and a single HTML file.

-The sim launches a slender rocket from a pad, lets you fly it manually with thrust vector control, and can switch into an auto-target mode that chases moving aircraft using a real guidance loop.
+The sim launches a rocket from a pad, lets you fly it manually with thrust vector control, and can switch into an auto-target mode that chases moving aircraft using a real guidance loop.
 The HUD includes a live guidance panel that shows values coming from the active controller, not placeholder telemetry.

+You can use it at https://rocketsim.vidvuds.com/ on my website.

 ## Preview